thinkshout/thinkshout/blog/_posts/2018-05-25-Space-for-Empathy.md

 <span class="caption"><i class="fa fa-caret-up"></i>I kicked off my deep dive with Katherine Shaw and Fito Kahn’s awesome all day Drupal Accessibility training.
 Check out Katherine Shaw’s [great blog posts on accessibility.](https://www.prometsource.com/team/katherine-shaw)</span>

 ### Accessible Empathy
 I learned that excuses like “accessibility is hard,” or “it doesn’t affect me because I’m not working on a government site” won’t get me off the hook.
 Accessible websites are now a part of the Americans with Disabilities Act.
-And any site that is not accessible to all users is liable, and I met several engineers who are currently resolving warnings or navigating lawsuits for not meeting [WCAG 2.0 guidelines.](https://www.w3.org/TR/WCAG20/)
+And any site that is not accessible to all users is liable.
+I met several engineers who are currently resolving warnings or navigating lawsuits for not meeting [WCAG 2.0 guidelines.](https://www.w3.org/TR/WCAG20/)

 But it’s about much more than just changing processes to avoid a lawsuit.
 Listening to the Core Accessibility panel, I was humbled when it was pointed out that we labor over fixes for Internet Explorer, which can make up 2-3% of users.
 Meanwhile, **12.6% of people in the US have disabilities (40.7 million people)**, and accessibility can still be considered an edge case.
 Building a website that works for more users is not difficult, but it takes intention, a willingness to learn and **empathy.**